benjann/lnmor/README.md

 Main changes:

+    13jan2023 (version 1.1.3)
+    - new subsample() option to evaluate the marginal odds ratio over a subsample of the data only; use this option, for example, to obtain an ATET equivalent of a marginal OR (by default, an ATE equivalent is computed)
+    - the core of the code of lnmor has been rewritten (in part, so that the subsample option can be supported); the code is now better organized and also faster in most situations
+    - option [no]tbal added
+    - lnmor did not work with fweights; this is fixed
+    - IFs were not updated to take account of the estimation of the mean in case of dx(atmean); this is fixed

     10jan2023 (version 1.1.2)
     - lnmor can now be specified repeatedly even if results are posted in e() (i.e. if option -post- or option -vce()- has been specified, or if lnmor has